animist-io/whale-island/docs/top.md

 + Making a presence verfication request through the deployed AnimistEvent contract at `0xf802....cde` **and**

-+ Implementing a public method with the signature: `verifyPresence(address client, uint64 time)` in your contract.
++ Implementing a public method with the signature: `verifyPresence(address visitor, uint64 time)` in your contract.

 ```javascript
 import 'AnimistEvent.sol';